How to Fix a Flat in 5-Minutes using a Tire Repair Kit

 How to Quickly Repair A Flat Tire

-- Locate the Puncture
+Step 1: Locate the Puncture

-- Remove the Object
+Step 2: Remove the Object

-- Clean the Puncture
+Step 3: Clean the Puncture

 Take ahold of the T-handle spiral probe (Tire Reamer) and use it to ream the puncture hole.
 Once you feel that the hole is ready for the tire plug “worm”, move on to the next step.

-- Insert the Tire Plug
+Step 4: Insert the Tire Plug

 Take your insertion tool and thread the repair cord about halfway through it.
 Now insert the cord into the punctured hole on your tire.
 You will want it inserted about 2/3 of the way for this to work.
+When inserting the plug, leave approximately 1/2 to 3/4 inch of it sticking out of the tire.

-- Cut the Repair Cord
+Step 5: Cut the Repair Cord

-- Refill the Tire
+Step 6: Refill the Tire

 The final step is to refill the air in your tire.
 If you are near a gas station, use their provided air pump.
 However, if you would like a quality air pump to keep in your vehicle, you can order one here.
+Some inflators work with the push of a button for added convenience, especially for larger tires on trucks, SUVs, and vans.
+Always inflate the tire to the manufacturer's recommended PSI after a repair.

-Eventually, you will need to get that tire replace by a professional, but this guide should give you that temporary fix until you are ready to take it into the shop.
+Eventually, you will need to get that tire replaced by a professional, but this guide should give you that temporary fix until you are ready to take it into the shop.
 Plus, it saves you a lot of money on a tow.
 We hope you found this guide informative.
 If you ever have questions regarding your Rhino USA Tire Repair plug Kit do not hesitate to give our team of experts a call at +1 (800) 575-7310.
 We would be more than happy to help!
 If you would like a more detailed guide on using a tire repair kit, you can find one here.

 Tire Repair FAQ's